bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

     Please refer to `Azure documentation <https://docs.microsoft.com/en-us/azure/virtual-machines/windows/premium-storage>`_
     for the list of VMs that are supported by Premium Storage.

-The Kubernetes template for configuration of Storage Class is located in the file ``mongodb/mongo-sc.yaml``.
+The Kubernetes template for configuration of the MongoDB Storage Class is located in the file ``mongodb/mongo-sc.yaml``.

 You may have to update the ``parameters.location`` field in the file to